 - The place may NOT be a toilet stall.

 If your employer has discriminated or retaliated against you for needing or requesting breaks to express milk, they have broken the law and should be held responsible for their actions.
-If you are interested in a legal analysis of your potential case, please contact Potter Handy, Employment Law Group.
+If you are interested in a legal analysis of your potential case, please contact Potter Handy, Employment Rights Law Firm.